Intellectual property (IP) rights are valuable assets for your business - possibly among the most important it possesses.

 - offer customers something new and different

 - form an essential part of your marketing or branding

 - be used as security for loans

-You may be surprised at how many aspects of your business can be protected - its name and logo, designs, inventions, works of creative or intellectual effort or trade marks that distinguish your business can all be types of IP.
+You may be surprised at how many aspects of your business can be protected.
+Your name and logo, designs, inventions, works of creative or intellectual effort or trade marks that distinguish your business can all be types of IP.
 Explore the different types of IP in detail in our guides:

 - trade marks

 - get patent protection for your business

 - protecting and handling your design